 I have a trusting nature.
 I generally believe the best of people.
 Surgery here in my newly adopted country seemed to be a no-brainer.

-This story has a happy ending … I hope.
+has a happy ending … I hope.

 I went under early on the morning of December 21, the winter solstice.
 In years past, I ritually climbed to the top of Stone Mountain on this shortest day of the year to watch the setting sun burn Atlanta yet again.